Robotics-Research-Group-KUL/betfsm/documentation/docs/index.md

 # Home

 ## Introduction
-This is a library for "ticking" statemachines, it is originally based upon the [Yasmin](https://github.com/uleroboticsgroup/yasmin) library, but is substantially changed

-!!! error "TODO"
-    Completely decouple from yasmin?  nothing substantial is left and would be easy to completely decouple from Yasmin.
-Certainly in practice, it is used completely differently.
+This is a library for "ticking" statemachines and behavior trees.
+In this unified framework, discrete tasks can be specified with the modularity of behavior trees and at the lower-level precise interaction can be specified using state machines.
 Each [TickingState][betfsm.betfsm.TickingState] (see [API][betfsm.betfsm.TickingState] for detailed definition) is defined by the following methods:

- - **entry(self,blackboard)**:
+ - **entry(self,blackboard:Blackboard)**:
     executed when the state is entered

- - **doo(self,blackboard)**:
+ - **doo(self,blackboard:Blackboard)**:
     execute while the state is running.
 The state can take a longer time but should regularly yield by returning TICKING.
+Is implemented by derived classes.
  - **exit(self)**:
     is execute when the state exits, note that it does not has the blackboard as argument.
     Will even be called when the other methods return an exception.
+Is implemented by derived classes
  - **reset(self)**:
     Resets the state (i.e. calls exit() when appropriate and ensures that the next time, entry() will be called)
+ - **accept(self, visitor:Visitor)**: calls the visitor that you pass as an argument and possibly iterates over its children, e.g. to generate a visual representation of the behavior tree.

+There is an additional **execute** member function that typically should not be touched.

+!!! error "WARNING"
+    A TickingState is low-overhead and synchronous.
+It is expected to return quickly, and if further processing is needed to return TICK.
+If there is code in **doo** and **entry** that blocks, the execution of the whole BeTFSM tree blocks, including concurrent TickingStates.
+For blocking code, the TickingState should create its own thread.

 ```mermaid